anseki/leader-line/README.md

 The size of parts of the dashed line, in pixels.
 `len` is length of drawn lines, `gap` is gap between drawn lines.
-If `'auto'` is specified, following each value is set synchronously (i.e. it is changed when `size` was changed).
+If `'auto'` is specified, the following each value is set synchronously (i.e. it is changed when `size` was changed).

 `len`: [`size`](#options-size) * 2
 `gap`: `size`